 "But I don't want to leave my friends..."
 I recall that as being my best and only justification for wanting to stay in my class.
-A kid in fourth grade never wants to leave friends after a move to a new place.
-I had already done it once that year when I moved with my mom after my parents' split, and I wasn't ready to move again, even if it was just to the classroom next door.
-But it was done; it had been decided that I was going to transfer classes.
+A kid in fourth grade never wants to leave friends after a move to a new place, but I had already done it once that year when I moved with my mom after my parents' split, and I wasn't ready to move again, even if it was just to the classroom next door.
+But it was done; it had been decided that I was going to transfer to the class next door.
 It simply became a matter of convincing me to be okay with it.